vaccovecrana/lonae/README.md

 resolution semantics.
 The libraries mentioned at the end of this document are more specialized in execution scopes other than run-time.
-In addition, they tend to bring in additional frameworks and dependencies of which I have very little to no control of (as well as deep understanding).
+In addition, they tend to bring in additional frameworks and dependencies of which I have very little to no control of (as well as a deep understanding of, for better or worse).

 Again, the purpose of `myrmica` is completely focused on the runtime execution environment of an application.